April 25 - May 5, 2026

 The following is not included in the price: international flights, required visas, services not mentioned in the itinerary, late check-out at hotels, meals and drinks not mentioned in the itinerary, drinks with included lunches and dinners, tips for leaders, guide and driver, expenditure of personal nature, personal insurance and optional activities.

-It is your responsibility to check and address visa requirements from your country of origin.
+You are responsible for checking and addressing visa requirements from your country of origin.

 Cancellation By You